dogsheep/github-to-sqlite/README.md

 This will create a file called `auth.json` in your current directory containing the required value.
 To save the file at a different path or filename, use the `--auth=myauth.json` option.

+As an alternative to using an `auth.json` file you can add your access token to an environment variable called `GITHUB_TOKEN`.

 ## Fetching issues for a repository

 The `issues` command retrieves all of the issues belonging to a specified repository.